OpenSourceAircrete/UNIVERSAL-AIRCRETE-MIXER/README.md

 # UNIVERSAL-AIRCRETE-MIXER
 Plans and explanation for an open source NAAC mixer.
-NAAC is "Non Autoclaved Aerated Concrete."
+NAAC is "Non Autoclaved Aerated Concrete...."